ssciwr/sustainable_development_course/unit2/README.md

 # 3. Working with an IDE
 Download and install [Visual Studio Code](https://code.visualstudio.com/) or another IDE of your choice.
 Work through this [page about VSCode with Python](https://code.visualstudio.com/docs/python/python-tutorial).

-# 4. Video: Unit 2, Part 2
-Please watch the [video]() - you will learn about linting, performance of code, keeping your git repository clean, and pull requests.

 # 5. Live lesson
 We will meet on Wednesday, March 2nd at 10:00 AM - 1:00 PM for the live lesson via the previous link.